 If remortgaging is not an option, or won’t put you in a better position to be able to afford your repayments, your lender must attempt to make a reasonable arrangement to allow you to continue repaying your mortgage.

-If you can't afford your mortgage repayments it can be stressful and daunting, but there are a whole host of things that you could do to avoid losing your home.
+If you can't afford your mortgage repayments it can be incredibly stressful and daunting, but there are a whole host of things you can do to avoid losing your home:

 Mortgage lenders will typically be able to extend some or all of the following options to those who are struggling to pay their mortgage in the short term:

-This is when you take a break from paying your mortgage at all, typically for a few months.
-It’s important to realise that you will still be charged interest and will need to catch up with the missed payments before the end of your mortgage term.
+This is when you take a break from paying your mortgage, typically for a few months.
+It’s important to understand that you'll still be charged interest during this holiday and will need to repay any missed payments before the end of your mortgage term.

-Some lenders will only offer a payment holiday if you have previously overpaid your mortgage, as flexible benefits such as overpaying your mortgage and the ability to take repayment holidays tend to be found together on certain products
+Some lenders only offer payment holidays if you've previously overpaid your mortgage.
+Benefits such as overpaying your mortgage and the ability to take repayment holidays often tend to be found together on more flexible mortgage deals

 This is usually done by reducing the amount you have to repay for a few months and repaying the difference at a later date by having it added to the outstanding mortgage balance

-Extending your mortgage term will instantly reduce your monthly payments which could make your repayments more affordable to you.
+Extending your mortgage term will instantly reduce your monthly payments which could make them affordable.

 “People who are remortgaging for the first time can be quite surprised by the increase in monthly costs.
 Some are willing to consider extending their term in order to save some money each month.
 Although it’s important to be aware that extending the term will cost more in interest in the long run.”